Only ~1% of LinkedIn's more than 260 million users actively share content on the platform. This is a huge opportunity!

 If you made it to the end of this post, you are one of the committed few who will likely succeed at anything you set your mind to!
 Try creating some of these posts for yourself and get clear about what business goal you are attaching to each piece of content.
 If you are building up the brand that is you, then consider what you want people to do with your content.

 If you have questions or are struggling to kick off your own work, you can always set up time with us to chat.
-Book a free strategy session here.
+Book a free strategy session here or if you are ready to do some real work and deep dive into content the button below is for you.

 Author: Julianna Francesca, Founder of The Business of Marketing